JYang-AI/jyang-ai.github.io/_pages/about.md

 My research lies in machine learning algorithms and their applications in sustainable AI systems.
 On the one hand, my research focuses on principled **learning-augmented algorithms**, exploiting domain knowledge (e.g. existing policy/algorithms, system models, optimization theory) to provide performance guarantees for real AI deployments.
 On the other hand, my research designs learning-based methods to address the online resource allocation and decision-making problems in achieving **sustainable and responsible AI**.

-**I will join the University of Houston as a tenure-track Assistant Professor in Fall 2024.**
+**I will join [the Department of Computer Science](https://www.uh.edu/nsm/computer-science/) at the University of Houston as a tenure-track Assistant Professor in Fall 2024.**